Linearization of transition functions along a certain class of Levi-flat hypersurfaces: Preliminaries

 \subsection{Ueda's linearization theorem}

 Siegel's linearization theorem can be generalized in a geometric sense, which is known as Ueda's linearization theorem (\cite{U}).
 Let $C$ be a compact complex curve which is holomorphically embedded in a complex surface $S$ with the topologically trivial normal bundle $N_{C/S}$.
 Note that $\{S_j\}$ is a finite open covering of a neighborhood of $C$ in $S$.
 For $S_j$, let $s_j$ be a defining function of $S_j \cap C $ in $S_j$.
 We suppose that, for any $j$ and $k$, there exists $t_{kj} \in \U$ such that $s_k = t_{kj} s_j + O(s_j^2)$.
-Ueda gave a sufficient condition for the existence of an open covering $\{S'_j\}$ and a system of defining functions $\{s'_j\}$ such that $s'_k = t_{kj}s'_j$ holds by using Diophantine condition of the normal bundle $N_{C/S}$.
-Diophantine condition in Ueda's sense is defined by focusing on an invariant distance $d$ of $\mathrm{Pic}^0(C)$, where the invariant property of the distance $d$ means that the following holds for any $E_1, E_2, G \in \mathrm{Pic}^0(C)$:
+Ueda gave a sufficient condition for the existence of an open covering $\{S'_j\}$ and a system of defining functions $\{s'_j\}$ such that $s'_k = t_{kj}s'_j$ holds by using {the} Diophantine condition of the normal bundle $N_{C/S}$. {The} Diophantine condition {in the sence of Ueda} is defined by focusing on an invariant distance $d$ of $\mathrm{Pic}^0(C)$, where the invariant property of the distance $d$ means that the following holds for any $E_1, E_2, G \in \mathrm{Pic}^0(C)$:

 \begin{definition} For $E \in \mathrm{Pic}^0(C)$ which satisfies $E^{\otimes n} \neq \one$ for any $n$, $E$ is said to be {\em Diophantine} if and only if the following holds: